-- 3.1.
-State and national examinations required for licensure are administered on behalf of the Board by NABP. - 3.2.
-Examinations for the North American Pharmacist Licensure Examination (NAPLEX), the Multistate Pharmacy Jurisprudence Examination for West Virginia (MPJE), and as part of the Foreign Pharmacy Graduate Examination Committee Certification shall be done in accordance with the processes and procedures required by NABP.
+3.1.
+State and national examinations required for licensure are administered on behalf of the Board by NABP.

+3.2.
+Examinations for the North American Pharmacist Licensure Examination (NAPLEX), the Multistate Pharmacy Rev 2/2022 2021 Code and Rules Page 225 of 366 Jurisprudence Examination for West Virginia (MPJE), and as part of the Foreign Pharmacy Graduate Examination Committee Certification shall be done in accordance with the processes and procedures required by NABP.

-- 3.3.
-An applicant for licensure as a pharmacist shall pass the NAPLEX and the MPJE, administered by NABP. - 3.4.
-An applicant failing to achieve the required grades may repeat the failed examination or examinations one time without re-applying to the board within 6 months of the date of the original application, but one re-examination exhausts the applicant's privilege to sit for the examinations under the current application. - 3.5.
-An applicant failing to achieve the required grade on each examination a second time may apply for licensure a second time, and again have two chances to pass the examinations. - 3.6.
+3.3.
+An applicant for licensure as a pharmacist shall pass the NAPLEX and the MPJE, administered by NABP.

+3.4.
+An applicant failing to achieve the required grades may repeat the failed examination or examinations one time without reapplying to the board within 6 months of the date of the original application, but one re-examination exhausts the applicant's privilege to sit for the examinations under the current application.

+3.5.
+An applicant failing to achieve the required grade on each examination a second time may apply for licensure a second time, and again have two chances to pass the examinations.

+3.6.
 An applicant failing to achieve the required grade on each examination a third time must petition the board before making reapplication a third or any subsequent time.
 At this time the board may require the applicant to complete a remediation evaluation and/or program before the applicant may reapply for licensure and sit for the examinations.